johnmcraig/TrelloClone/README.md

 The application was built using the following:

 - ASP.Net Core 3.1
-- Some jQuery for dragging Cards
+- jQuery & Ajax for dragging Cards
 - Entity Framework Core as the ORM
 - Materialize CSS v1.0